expo/expo/docs/pages/guides/ios-developer-mode.md

 This does not apply to builds signed using enterprise provisioning, nor to any builds installed on an iOS simulator.

-To enable Developer Mode on your iOS 16+ device, follow these instructions (once per device):
+To enable Developer Mode on your iOS 16+ device, follow the instructions below (once per device).
+On some devices, the option to enable it might not show until the build is installed.

 - In the Settings app, navigate to "Privacy & Security" > "Developer Mode".